-Ask any Frenchman to name his favorite cheeses and Comté will almost always be near the top of his list.
-To a large degree, however, the rest of the world doesn’t yet know about Comté.
+Ask any Frenchman to name his favorite cheeses and Comte will undoubtedly be at the top of his list.
+To a large degree, however, the rest of the world doesn’t yet know about this delicious, semi-hard, nutty-flavored cheese.
 I was one of the lucky ones.
 Several years ago, during one of my many wanders around France I discovered Fromagerie Deruelle gourmet cheese shop in Bordeaux.
 Recognizing a fellow cheese aficionado, the owner patiently let me sample scores of cheeses.
 I carried two or three selections back to my rental apartment that first day, returning each day to broaden my palette.
-On the third day, she pulled out a long wedge of mild yellow, semi-hard Comté cheese and shaved off a slice for me to try.
-From the moment I tasted its creamy, nutty flavor, Comté became my favorite cheese.
+On the third day, she pulled out a long wedge of mild yellow, semi-hard Comte cheese and shaved off a slice for me to try.
+From the moment I tasted its creamy, nutty flavor, Comte became my favorite cheese.

 Each day, master cheese makers roam the cellars in search of wheels that have reached their perfect level of maturity.
 Riding pneumatic ladders, they move from stack to stack, tapping the wheels with a special metal hammer.
 Their finely trained ears are listening for a specific sound.
 When they hear it, they plunge a thin metal tube into the wheel and extract a core sample.
 One taste will tell them if the cheese is ready to be sent to market.

 I turned to our host, Jean-Louis Carbonnier, for an explanation.
 “Well, you can have ages older than 24-months, but then it becomes something else.
-Sometimes I go to a fine restaurant and they proudly say they have a three-year old Comté.
-I just roll my eyes, because at that age it loses its creaminess its no longer Comté.”
+Sometimes I go to a fine restaurant and they proudly say they have a three-year old Comte.
+I just roll my eyes, because at that age it loses its creaminess its no longer Comte.”
 Henrio, however, seemed to disagree.
-I asked him if any of the Comté in the cellars are older than 36-months.
+I asked if any of the wheels in the cellars are older than 36-months.
 At first he said it was a secret, but when pressed he admitted they have some wheels from 2011 and 2012, and that they are doing research on these.

 By now I had the answer to my question, how is Comte cheese made?
 But I still wondered how to spread the message about this marvelous French cheese.
 The United States produces more than 11 billion tons of cheese every year, but with the exception of small artisanal producers, varieties are limited to less than 30.
 As might be expected, given the popularity of pizza in the U.S., mozzarella and cheddar top the list of most popular cheeses.
 The French, on the other hand, brag that they produce between 350 and 450 distinct types of cheese – one for every day of the year.